 When the Keepers of the Light Oracle Cards by Kyle Gray first arrived, I did a mini deck review on my Instagram stories with my first impressions.
 You can watch them in this video below.

 In this blog post, I’ll be going more in depth to review this deck.
 Areas of review will include things such as appearance, usability, content, packaging, and miscellaneous.
-Some of this will be repeated from the mini review above, but some of it will be new.
+I repeat some information from the mini review above, but some of it will be new.

 Overall, I like the artwork.
 You mainly see an individual, but there are details that add to the meaning of each card.
 The colors tend to stay in the same range.
 I find this adds to the cohesiveness of the artwork.
-The appearance also fits with the Hay House style – picture up top, short description on the bottom.
+The appearance of Keepers of the Light cards also fits with the Hay House style – picture up top, short description on the bottom.

 This covers a pretty wide range of things.